How Do I Form an LLC in Colorado?

-Starting a limited liability company (LLC) is an exciting move, and offers limited personal liability protection from your company’s debts and liabilities, so your personal assets are protected.
-In the state of Colorado, forming an LLC is surprisingly easy.
+Starting a limited liability company (LLC) is an exciting move, and in the state of Colorado, forming one is surprisingly easy.
 The entire process can be done online, making it a quick first step for small business owners.
+And since this business structure offers limited personal liability protection from your company’s debts and liabilities, your personal assets are protected.

-(Not sure if an LLC is the right business structure for you or your startup?
+(Not sure if an LLC is the right business structure for you?
 Want to explore a sole proprietorship?
-Or an S corporation or a C corp?
-Gusto’s guide to business entities can help you as an entrepreneur decide.)
+Or maybe an S corporation or a C corporation?
+Gusto’s guide to business entities can help you decide.)

 The Colorado Secretary of State website offers a simple online registration system that will help you register your business from start to finish.
 Step-by-step, here’s what you need to know to start an LLC in Colorado.